develax/RazorExpress/docs/overview.md

 By convention, partial view file names begin with an underscore (`_`).
 It's not strictly required, although it helps to visually differentiate them from page views.

-To reference a partial view from any view use `Html.partial` method:
+To reference a partial view from any view use the `Html.partial` method:
 ```HTML+Razor
 @Html.partial("_partial")
 ```